 That is, you can choose from the following options:

-- VCard: VCard QR Code adds contact information such as Name, Company Name, Email Address, Phone Number, Address, etc. Upon scanning, it prompts the user to ‘Add as a Contact’
+- VCard: VCard QR Code adds contact information such as name, company name, email address, phone number, and address.
+Upon scanning, it prompts the user to ‘Add as a Contact’

 - Random Code: In this option, you can create QR Codes by encoding random codes that are hard-to-guess

 Note that you can directly specify the details in case of Serial Code and Random Codes to create QR Codes of these categories in bulk.
-But for other categories, you need to create a spreadsheet first.
+But for other categories, you can either add the data manually or create a spreadsheet to do the job.